Doccrazy/stash-electron/README.md

 Download the latest release from the releases page: [ ![GitHub release](https://img.shields.io/github/v/release/Doccrazy/stash-electron) ](https://github.com/Doccrazy/stash-electron/releases).

 Due to the shutdown of Bintray, the Debian repository is no longer available.
-For Debian/Ubuntu, please download and install the .deb file directly or use the AppImage package.
+For Debian/Ubuntu, please download and install the .deb file directly or use the AppImage or Flatpak package.

 As of 05/2021, AUR packages for Arch Linux are no longer available.
-Please use the AppImage download instead, which also supports automatic updates.
+Please use the AppImage or Flatpak download instead, which also supports automatic updates.

 Development snapshots are available for all platforms from the snapshots repository: [ ![GitHub release](https://img.shields.io/github/v/release/Doccrazy/stash-electron-snapshots?include_prereleases) ](https://github.com/Doccrazy/stash-electron-snapshots/releases)